ExploraCoder: Advancing code generation for multiple unseen APIs via planning and chained exploration: Appendix

 ExploraCoder leverages API invocation experience from CoAE to enhance the quality of final solution generation.
 Intuitively, the quality of exploration subtasks within CoAE is closely related to the quality of the final solutions.
-We first examine the overall success rate of CoAE subtasks and final solutions in ExploraCoder in Table \ref{tab:ExploraCoder_successrate_subtask}.
-We observe that ExploraCoder’s performance declines on Torchdata-Manual that involves longer exploration chains, with a 17.48\% lower CoAE subtask success rate and a 19.83\% lower final solution success rate comparing to Torchdata-Github.
-This could be attributed to failures in the intermediate steps blocking the fully correctness of the final solutions.

-To further explore this relationship, we conducted a quantitative analysis, examining how the number of CoAE subtasks and their success rates affect the pass rate and overall success rate of the final solutions.
-We illustrate the correlation in a scatter plot (Figure \ref{fig: ExploraCoder_scatterplot}), using results from the best-performing base model, GPT-4-0613, on our Torchdata-Manual benchmark.
-This dataset was chosen due to its diverse range of API invocation complexities, which result in varied numbers of decomposed subtasks, providing better visualization of the relationship.
+To explore the pass/success rate relationship between CoAE subtasks and final solutions in ExploraCoder, we conducted a quantitative analysis, examining how the number of CoAE subtasks and their success rates affect the pass rate and overall success rate of the final solutions.
+We illustrate their correlation using results from the best-performing base model, GPT-4-0613, on our Torchdata-Manual benchmark.

 From Figure \ref{fig: a} to \ref{fig: d}, we observe that both the pass rate and success rate of the final solutions positively correlate with the CoAE subtask success rate.
 Subtasks with higher success rates, particularly those with a success rate of 1, are more likely to generate successful or passing final solutions.
 Interestingly, the number of subtasks doesn’t appear to have a significant direct impact.
-However, as shown in Figures \ref{fig: a} and \ref{fig: b}, without self-debugging, problems with a higher subtask number (ranging from 10 to 13) tend to have lower subtask success rate as the subtask number increase.
-This may be due to the increased complexity of inter-task API interactions, which can overwhelm LLMs.
+However, as shown in Figures \ref{fig: a} and \ref{fig: b}, without intermediate self-debug, problems with a higher subtask number (ranging from 10 to 13) tend to have lower subtask success rate as the subtask number increase.
+This may be due to the increased complexity of inter-task API interactions.
 When the self-debug mechanism is introduced in ExploraCoder*, we observe in Figures \ref{fig: c} and \ref{fig: d} a notable improvement in the overall subtask success rate, even for cases with higher subtask numbers.
 This leads to more successful and passing final solutions.
 The improvement can be attributed to ExploraCoder’s ability to correct typos and simple API interaction errors in each subtask, thereby gaining richer API usage experience and exploiting it to the final solution generation.